jshaffstall/cpsc455spring2021/README.md

 ## Setup Notes

 1) Clone this onto your system in the www folder of your Uniform Server install.
 That will create a cpsc455spring2021 folder that contains everything.
+See the bottom of this document for step by step cloning instructions if you need them.

 2) Start Uniform Server and go to http://localhost and then click on PhpMyAdmin